trinhvinhphuc/Tictactoe3x3/README.md

 # Tic Tac Toe Game
-This is a simple Tic Tac Toe game written in Python.
-It allows two players to play against each other on the same machine using a GUI.
-The game also includes a client-server architecture, allowing two players to play remotely over a network.
+Tic Tac Toe is a classic two-player game that challenges you to place your symbol in a 3x3 grid to achieve three in a row, either horizontally, vertically, or diagonally.
+This implementation of the game was written in Python and includes a graphical user interface (GUI) for easy gameplay.
+The game also supports remote gameplay over a network using socket-based architecture.

 ## Requirements
 The following Python modules are required to run the Tic Tac Toe game: